16 products

 🌲 Stara Planina (Balkan Mountains)

-- Oak and beech forests
+- Dense oak and beech forests

-- Highest concentration of T. aestivum
+- Highest concentration of Tuber aestivum

 ⛰ Rhodope Mountains